laalaguer/ThinkInJava/16-rtti/README.md

 4. We call the emulation API during runtime.
 (When app is loaded onto cell phone)
 5. We use the feature in cell phone app.
 ```

+# In This Folder

+You shall first look at `Play.java` to get a general idea about how to use RTTI to get information about a class.
+Like how to get class methods.
+How to construct an object based on the class information.

+Then you can go to `ClassExtractor.java` to see how to get list of methods about a class that you dont know anything about.

+Last you can read the `DynamicProxy.java` to see the functionality of proxing a already made class.
+This proxy will time the funtion time.